thejohnhoffer/slyml/README.md

 ## Lesson 0: Inputs

-Let's say our script `something.sbatch` tries to find some words spoken in video files.
-Getting timestamps for the first lyric `"Itʼs easy as A, B, C."` will help find timestamps for the second lyric `"As simple as do, re, mi"`, and so on and so on as the song continues.
+Let's say our script `something.sbatch` tries to find some words spoken in video files with `find_videos.py`.
 If only the `lyric` changes each time we call our script, `something.sbatch` may look like this:

 ```bash
 #!/bin/bash